Online Course

 Structured online training for fare construction, baggage rules, pricing logic, route geography, operational reading, and IATA-related preparation topics.

-What a serious online training path should include
+What you learn in a serious online training path

 Why online travel agent training can outperform fragmented study

-How this page fits the wider learning path
+Where this page fits in the wider learning path

 • Focused on airline ticketing, fare construction, baggage rules, and travel workflow logic